Planned obsolescence. What is it?

 Moore’s Law is a technological trend that states, “the number of transistors on an affordable CPU doubles every two years.”
 Meaning that processing speeds double every two years.

-After all, we aren’t purchasing the same product over and over.
-We are purchasing the highly advanced version of that product.
 So, are manufacturers setting maniacal systems in place to ensure that your product breaks down in time for the release of the next generation?
 Or, are we all suffering from a collective case of constantly envying the next updated version of what we’re carrying around in our pockets?